Last update: 2020-04-07

 Knowing this may help us with the idea that in the final fulfillment of the new covenant “no man shall teach another.”
 Now lets read these two verses together that are positioned around Paul’s quotation:

 9 What then?
-Are we better than they?
-Not at all.
-For we have previously charged both Jews and Greeks, are under the power of sin, 10 as it is written:
+Are we any better off?
+No, not at all; for we have already charged that all, both Jews and Greeks, are under the power of sin, 10 as it is written:

 . . .

-If “under the law” means “under the results of the law” then by charging that the whole world is “under sin” Paul is saying that everyone is subject to the penalty of the law which is death.
-Here, Paul is implying that the cursings of the law given at mount Sinai now fall on all of mankind.
-Essentially, the law + sin caused death, and this is part of the law “bringing knowledge of sin” which is why it states that the through the law “sin might become exceedingly sinful” but this will be explained later.
+If “under the law” means “under the results of the law” then by charging that the whole world is “held accountable” Paul is saying that everyone is subject to the penalty of the law which is death.
+Here, Paul is implying that the cursings of the law given at Mount Sinai now fall on all of mankind.
+Essentially, the law + sin caused death, and this is part of the law “bringing knowledge of sin” which is why it states that through the law “sin might become exceedingly sinful” but this will be explained later.
 For now, observe how everyone is under (the results of) sin and hence “death:”

-“Whoever commits sin also commits lawlessness, and sin is lawlessness.”
+Everyone who commits sin is guilty of lawlessness; sin is lawlessness.
 (1 John 3:4)

-21 But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets, 22 even the righteousness of God, through faith in Jesus Christ, to all and on all who believe.
-For there is no difference; 23 for all have sinned and fall short of the glory of God, (Romans 3)
+21 But now, apart from law, the righteousness of God has been disclosed, and is attested by the law and the prophets, 22 the righteousness of God through faith in Jesus Christ for all who believe.
+For there is no distinction, 23 since all have sinned and fall short of the glory of God; (Romans 3:21-23)